jeffhandley/strickland/docs/Extensibility/ValidatorFactories.md

 # Validator Factories

 Validators often need to be configurable.
-Instead of always validating that a value matches the letter 'A', our `letter` validator might need to specify which letter to compare against.
+Instead of always validating that a value matches the letter 'A', our `letter` validator might need to accept which letter to compare against.
 To accomplish that, we can define a **Validator Factory** that accepts the desired letter and returns a validator to be used.

 ``` jsx
 import validate from 'strickland';